top of page

 by Ian Bremmer

-In Us vs Them: The Failure of Globalism, Bremmer analyzes the forces resulting in a desire for populism, which includes an under-appreciated amount of economic anxiety.
+In Us vs Them: The Failure of Globalism, Bremmer analyzes the forces resulting in a desire for populism, which includes examining economic anxiety and the under-appreciated role it may be playing.
 Antonio Guterres, United Nations Secretary General, said it is "required reading to help repair a world in pieces and build a world at peace."

 by Michael Lynch